tanyathakur28/Sales_and_Finance_Analytics--EXCEL/README.md

 * Importance of analyzing Finance data: Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.

 * Role of reports: Align financial planning with strategic goals Instill confidence in the organization's financial outlook.

+**Here’s a glimpse of what I learned:**

+✅ Excel Fundamentals: Built a strong foundation in formulas, structured tables, and data visualization using charts.

+✅ Advanced Lookup Functions: Proficient in VLOOKUP, XLOOKUP, INDEX, and MATCH to improve data retrieval accuracy and efficiency.

+✅ Business Mathematics & Statistics: Gained a solid understanding of core statistical and financial concepts to support data-driven analysis.

+✅ Pivot Table Expertise: Developed the ability to create, optimize, and analyze pivot tables for effective data summarization and insights.

+✅ Data Transformation with Power Query: Learned to clean, transform, and model data efficiently for analysis-ready datasets.

+✅ Domain Knowledge (Sales & Finance): Acquired functional understanding of sales and finance domains to apply analytical insights in real business scenarios.

+✅ Power Pivot for Data Modelling

+✅ DAX Measures for Calculated Columns

+✅ Conditional Formatting to highlight pertinent data points for stakeholders

+✅ Proficiency in ETL methodology (Extract, Transform, Load)

+✅ Ability to derive fiscal months and quarters